GalvanizeOpenSource/math-essentials-for-data-science/src/linear-algebra-1.rst

 >>> x = np.array([[3,4,5,6]])

-Just to ensure you picked this up from the last section...
+Just to ensure you *really know* this...

 .. admonition:: Questions